codatio/codat-docs/docs/commerce/overview.md

     <div class="header">
         <img src="/img/wp-icons/copy-feature-bullet.svg"
             class="mini-icon"/>
-        <h3>Real world resilience</h3>
+        <h3>Real-world resilience</h3>
     </div>
     <p>
-       We’ve handled sales data for tens of thousands of merchants over may years; we’ve evolved Sync for commerce to handle thousands of different scenarios that can occur in the course of operating a small business.
+       We’ve handled sales data for tens of thousands of merchants over many years.
+As a result, we evolved Sync for Commerce to handle thousands of different scenarios that occur when operating a small business.
     </p>
 </li>